-Noam Sienna is a PhD student in History at the university of Minnesota-Twin Cities where he studies Moroccan Jewry with Professor Daniel Schroeter.
+Noam Sienna went on from Brandeis to earn his PhD in Jewish history at the University of Minnesota-Twin Cities, where he studied Moroccan Jewry with Professor Daniel Schroeter.
 As a senior at Brandeis, Sienna wrote an honors thesis on Israeli henna ceremonies and the politics of heritage.
-Now a doctoral candidate in Jewish history at the University of Minnesota, Sienna is publishing a groundbreaking work with the support of the Hadassah-Brandeis Institute, tentatively titled: "The LGBTQ Jewish Anthology: a Reader of Primary Sources from the Talmud to Stonewall."
+While completing his PhD, he published a groundbreaking work with the support of the Hadassah-Brandeis Institute, “A Rainbow Thread: An Anthology of Queer Jewish Texts from the First Century to 1969.”

 Photo Credit: Brandeis International Business School